skyzh/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 ## Bonus Tasks

-* **Recovering on Corruption**.
+* **Recovering when Corruption**.
 If there is a checksum error, open the database in a safe mode so that no writes can be performed and non-corrupted data can still be retrieved.

 {{#include copyright.md}}